 The general public briefly glimpse your child.
 Depending on the circumstances and the individuals you come into contact with, you may cause questioning looks, looks of curiosity, confused responses, genuine interest, or cruel mocking.

 In the past, hearing impaired youngsters have suffered many negative experiences at the hands of the ignorant hearing public.
 Movies, TV commercials, special reports, news, and weekly series have all begun to show deafness and American Sign Language in a positive light.

 This has fortunately altered the way the people view individuals suffering from hearing loss.

 However, many people remain ignorant or insensitive about deafness.
+How to sign with love is important for those communicating with the young.
 Your youngster must learn, over time, how to deal with the various reactions he receives in safe ways that maintain his or her self-integrity.